3 min read

 Every boat has different equipment testing procedures.
 Use these steps as a general guide, then check your owner's manual for more detailed instructions.

-Step 1: Check the battery
+Step 1: Check the Battery

-Next, remove the wires from the charge posts and scrub each post clean of dirt and rust.
+Next, remove the wires from the charge posts and scrub away dirt and rust.
 A small wire brush should do the trick.

-Step 2: Test the electronics
+Step 2: Test the Electronics

-Step 3: Change the engine oil
+Step 3: Change the Engine Oil

 - Power steering fluid levels